fmfpereira/cpanel-php-remote-backup/README.md

 ## Known limitations

+### cPanel full backups are not rocket science and you should not rely on them, specially if you are using cheap shared hosting plans. ###

+### **(USE IT AT YOUR OWN RISK)** ###

 - At the moment this README was made, the [cPanel xmlapi-php PHP Class](https://github.com/CpanelInc/xmlapi-php) releases are too old.
 Since xmlapi-php does not provide a composer.json, this project composer configuration will fetch last commit from dev-master branch and register xmlapi.php Class for auto loading.
 If you find any problem regarding to the xmlapi-php Class, please [open an issue](https://github.com/fmfpereira/cpanel-php-remote-backup/issues/new) or try to use an older version.
 The [cPanel xmlapi-php PHP Class](https://github.com/CpanelInc/xmlapi-php) commit used was b9593c7, from 18 Jan 2015.
 - The [cPanel xmlapi-php PHP Class](https://github.com/CpanelInc/xmlapi-php) uses the [deprecated cPanel API 1](https://documentation.cpanel.net/display/SDK/cPanel+API+1+Functions+-+Fileman%3A%3Afullbackup).
 However, no equivalent backup function exists in newer APIs.
+- Here are some common problems:
+    - xmlapi-php Class returns success but the backup is not transferred to ftp server.
+        - It's most likely that the generation process got stuck on cPanel.
+    - xmlapi-php Class returns "Can't call method "login" on an undefined value" message.
+        - It's most likely that the ftp transfer has been blocked.
+Some hosting providers only allow ftp backup transfers at a certain period of the day.
+- In this cases try to manually run the backup generation/transfer on cPanel interface.
+    - If you get the same error try to contact to hosting provider.
+    - If you are able to generate and transfer backup via cPanel and it fails with cPanel-php-remote-backup please open a [open an issue](https://github.com/fmfpereira/cpanel-php-remote-backup/issues/new) for support

 ## Support